kamailio/kamailio-wiki/tutorials/faq/main.md

 under BSD license terms.
 But over all, when used as one application, the use must follow the terms of GPLv2, because GPLv2 is viral.

-???
-Can it be installed on Windows?
+### Can it be installed on Windows?

-!!!
-No. There is no official development pushed in this direction, Linux/Unix being the de facto for running servers.
+:page_with_curl: No. There is no official development pushed in this direction, Linux/Unix being the de facto for running servers.
 But it might not be big effort to make it compile using the Linux-like environments for Windows (such as cygwin).

-###### ?

-Transport Layers =====
+## Transport Layers

-???
-What transport layer protocols are implemented in Kamailio?
+### What transport layer protocols are implemented in Kamailio?

-!!!
-At network layer, Kamailio supports both IPv4 and IPv6.
+:page_with_curl: At network layer, Kamailio supports both IPv4 and IPv6.

 At transport layer, Kamailio support UDP, TCP, TLS and SCTP.
 Transmission can be done in asynchronous mode (configuration option),